BeryTBH/Neurotoxin/README.md

-# darksword-kexploit-fun
+# Neurotoxin
-Building some cool stuff utilizing kernel r/w exploit
+Fork of darksword-kexploit-fun to become a tweak manager.

 ## Supposed to be support devices
 All iOS/iPadOS 17.0-26.0.1 devices, except A19/M5 devices